yifanlu/3DSSystemTools/3DSTransferDevice/README.md

 Uses [service-patch](https://github.com/archshift/service-patch) and [libkhax](https://github.com/Myriachan/libkhax) to do manual system transfer.

+To compile, you must modify "fs.c" in ctrulib and change "static Handle fsuHandle" to "Handle fsuHandle"

 On your old system, run this tool and press X to export the seed.

 On your new system, place "export_seed.bin" on your SD card and run this tool.